fspc/ybdb/README.md

 ## How to Use

-The recommended way is to run `docker-compose up -d`.
+The recommended way is to run `docker-compose pull` and then `docker-compose up -d`.
 By default, your container will be available on port 88.

 ## Advanced environmental changes
 The docker-compose.yml file looks for a file called environment.
 I enjoy using [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion), so here is what I add, after changing `port` in docker-compose.yml from `88:80` to `80`: